-media .
-The shortlists and novel long list and Judges’ Report with a list of the winners are available as downloads.
+A: During September.
+The full results will be posted on the website and social media on Saturday 19th October 2024.
+The shortlists, novel long list and Judges’ Report with a list of the winners are available as downloads.
 All winning and shortlisted poetry, short story and flash fiction writers will be contacted during September.

 Q: How do I get an entry form?

 A: Download and print it from our website or email [email protected] to get one emailed or posted.

 Q: What happens if I send my postal entry close to the deadline?